 From Malta Airport

-Take a bus or taxi from Malta airport to Cirkewwa Ferry Terminal.
+Take the Malta public transport or taxi from Malta airport to Cirkewwa Ferry Terminal.
 The fastest you can get there is in 2-hours by bus according to Google Maps.
 Realistically, you’re looking at 3-hours.
 From Cirkewwa Ferry Terminal you take the ferry which departs about every 45-minutes.
 The ferry ride there is 25-minutes and the fare will be €4.65.

 Getting To Blue Lagoon